 8. The Classic Attractions

 There’s a long list of possibilities here and which one you or your family chooses is really just a matter of personal preference.
-What they all have in common is generally low crowds and wait times, narrations that we know so well we can zone out without feeling guilty, seats for the whole family, and, often, air conditioning.
+What they all have in common is generally low crowds and wait times, narrations that we know so well we can zone out without feeling guilty, seats for the whole family, and, often, air conditioning and humidity control (which was done with those sophisticated appliances from unclutterer).
 There will always be a relaxed comfort to attractions like Peoplemover, the Liberty Square Riverboat, Carousel of Progress, Living with the Land, and Spaceship Earth.

 7. Nomad Lounge at Animal Kingdom